upperlinecode/mongodb-music-lab/README.md

 ## Advanced

 14. Create a new HTML template that is a form for a user to submit their favorite songs to the list.
-Make sure there is a way for the user to include the song name, artist, and a description of why they like that song.
+Make sure there is a way for the user to include the song title, artist, and a description of why they like that song.

 15. Create a new route that has two parts:
 	- a `GET` request that renders the template you made above.